-Although there are many cases addressing the Fourth Amendment's particularity requirements as to computer searches, there is little guidance on the particularity that should be applied to search warrants seeking email or fax communications stored in an account provided by an electronic communications service provider.
-Due to the sealed nature of applications for search warrants, few reported opinions exist addressing the factors or standards that should be used in determining whether search warrants seeking electronic communications-such as email accounts or fax accounts from electronic communication service providers-are sufficiently particular under the Fourth Amendment.
+Although there are many cases addressing the Fourth Amendment's particularity requirements as to computer searches, there is little guidance on the particularity that should be applied to search warrants seeking email communications stored in an account provided by an electronic communications service provider.
+Due to the sealed nature of applications for search warrants, few reported opinions exist addressing the factors or standards that should be used in determining whether search warrants seeking electronic communications-such as email accounts from electronic communication service providers-are sufficiently particular under the Fourth Amendment.